 Solitaire Central – A central resource for all solitaire and patience card game enthusiasts, with solitaire information, solitaire downloads, a solitaire rulebook, and a comprehensive listing of solitaires for Windows, Macintosh, and online play.
 (February 1, 1999)

-52plus Joker – Originally formed to cater to the interests of collectors of American antique playing card decks, 52 Plus Joker has long since broadened the scope of the club to include the collecting of playing cards and related items of all sorts, and from around the world!
+52plus Joker – For collectors!
+Originally formed to cater to the interests of collectors of American antique playing card decks, 52 Plus Joker has long since broadened the scope of the club to include the collecting of playing cards and related items of all sorts, and from around the world!

 PAGAT.com – this is one of our go-to websites for card games rules.
 Remember that game you used to play with your second cousin in the old Bowler Trailer on those summer campouts?
 What was it again?
 Well, now you’ll be able to find it and many more!